yigitaktan/XeQueryReplayer/ab-test/README.md

 - Statistics Collection Interval: **1 minute**
 - Query Capture Mode: **ALL**

-I use ALL because I don’t want Query Store to make decisions for me.
-I want to capture every query that shows up during replay.
+> [!TIP]
+> Use **Query Capture Mode = ALL** for A/B testing.
+You want Query Store to capture everything observed during replay rather than applying heuristics that may hide low-frequency but high-impact queries.

 Query Store capture mode supports four values, with the following meanings: